aderussell/aderussell.github.io/projects/arphysics.md

 ## The Structure of ARPhysics

-There are five basic objects that exist in ARPhysics.
+There are five basic objects that exist in ARPhysics:

 ### World